Parliamentary.ai

 Overview

-This bill changes the name of the Football Licensing Authority to the Sports Grounds Safety Authority and expands its powers.
-The expanded authority will advise government ministers and other bodies on sports ground safety in the UK and internationally, subject to certain conditions and approvals.
+This bill renames the Football Licensing Authority (FLA) as the Sports Grounds Safety Authority (SGSA) and expands its powers.
+The SGSA will advise government ministers and other bodies on sports ground safety in England and Wales, and potentially internationally.

 Description